YabetsZ/React-learning/README.md

-# This is a project I am working learning React
+# This is a React project I'm working on to learn the framework.
+I am learning it using the videos of Maximilian Schwarzimuller.